Mantano/iridium/README.md

 Iridium is named after the chemical element, which is known for being extremely corrosion-resistant: this reader will stand the test of time 😎

+# Support

+You use this project for professional projects or just like it?
+Please consider [making a donation](https://www.paypal.com/donate/?hosted_button_id=4G7YYLF8624DQ) to help improve it!

 -----------
 <a name="readium_foundation">1</a>: Readium is a trademark of the [Readium Foundation](https://readium.org/))